MedSpaformer: a Transferable Transformer with Multi-granularity Token Sparsification for Medical Time Series Classification: Methodology

 Traditional classification models rely on one-hot embedding for label representation, struggling to adapt to heterogeneous label spaces or generalize to unseen classes, limiting their cross-dataset transferability.
 Recent advances attempt to mitigate this challenge: ZeroG \cite{li2024zerog} constructs a unified cross-dataset label space via pre-trained language model (LM) for graph classification.
 UniTS \cite{gao2024units} introduces trainable CLS tokens as label embeddings to support different time series classification task adaptation.
 Akata et al. \cite{7293699} utilize attribute embeddings as priors and update label embeddings for image classification through labeled training data.
 Inspired by these works, we propose an adaptive label encoder designed to enhance the model's cross-dataset transferability and generalization capabilities.
 A subsequent learnable projector dynamically refines the label embeddings, mapping them to a unified D-dimensional space shared with the time series embeddings.
 The formula is as follows:

-where $\mathcal{F}_{\mathrm{LM}}^{\text{frozen}}$ refers to a frozen language model, and $T_{y_i}$ denotes the textual description of label $y_i$. $H_{y_i}$ represents the adaptive label embedding.
+where $f_{\mathrm{LM}}$ refers to a frozen language model, and $T_{y_i}$ denotes the textual description of label $y_i$. $\mathbf{h}_i^{(y)}$ represents the adaptive label embedding.

-\textbf{Loss Function:} We utilize a cross-entropy loss for training, formulated as follows:
+\textbf{Loss Function:} A cross-entropy loss is utilized for training, formulated as follows:

-where $\mathcal{L}(\Theta)$ represents the loss function parameterized by $\Theta$ to be minimized. sim(·) is a function to measure the similarity between time series embedding and class embedding.
-We employ the dot product to be the similarity function.
-During the inference stage, the class with the highest similarity score is predicted as the label of the time series embedding, formalized as:
+where sim(·) is a function to measure the similarity between temporal embedding and class embedding.
+During the inference stage, the class with the highest similarity score is predicted as label of the medical signal, formalized as: